 At Lightbulb Moment we have been listening to people just like you and we have heard over and over again, “I need practice, I need to see what others are doing, I need advice, I need to keep plugging away and then I will have more confidence”.

-We wanted to make a safe place where people who really wanted to improve their virtual classroom skills could do all the above and more.
+We wanted to make a safe place where people who really wanted to improve their virtual classroom and webinar skills could do all the above and more.
 On February the 28th we are running a free launch event for our Virtual Classroom, Continuous Professional Development Series.